scrabbletank/farhome-rules/rulesdoc.md

 | Half  | +2 Superior Defense dice |
 | 3 Quarters | +3 Superior Defense dice |
 | Full | Untargetable |

+#### Attack Types
+Maneuvers and spells come in all kinds of shapes and sizes.
+Some might target a single creature, with others targeting an area.
+Depending on the description these attacks use one of the following areas.

+##### Area of Control
+When used by a maneuver this attack hits all creatures inside your zone of control.
+If your zone of control is extended by a weapon with _Reach_ then so too does the area of this attack.
+Spells that target your area of control, unless otherwise specified, do not benefit from _Reach_.

+##### Line
+Line attacks hit all creatures in a line extending outward from the attacker.
+This line doesn't need to follow the grid exactly and can be any direction you wish.
+A good rule of thumb is if the line crosses more than 1/3rd of the creatures tile it effects that creature.

+##### Area
+Area attacks hit all creatures in a square or rectangular shape centered on a tile.
+The spell or attack determines the size of the area.
+For example, the spell _Fireball_ hits all creatures in a 5x5 tile area.
+Spells that effect all creatures in a radius use this type, creating a square centered on a point with the given radius.

+#### Diamond
+Diamond patterns are similar to area attacks, but rotated 45 degrees.
+Diamond patterns will usually have a size before them, for example a 3 tile diamond would have a size of 3.
+To determine if a creature is inside a diamond pattern, first make a horizontal and vertical line of tiles based on the dimaonds size, centered on the target of the attack.
+Then draw a line connecting each of the ends of the lines, if a tile is entirely inside the line they are hit by the attack.

+#### Touch
+Some attacks have a range of 'touch'.
+Touch attacks require you to be adjacent to the target, or have their effects begin in an adjacent tile.

+#### Cone
+Cone attacks are given as a length and width.
+The cone starts centered along the width, only effecting the center tile.
+The cone expands as you go down the length of the attack, reaching its width at the end.
+If the cone covers at least 1/3rd of the creatures tile it effects that creature.

 ## Resting
 During the adventuring day you will sometimes need to take a rest to recover health and abilities.
 There are two types of rests: Short rests which take an hour and Long rests which take 8.
 Each day you can have at most two short rests and one long rest.
 Any more more rests then that have no effect.